deepsense-ai/seahorse/docs/deeplang_overview.md

 Each port of an operation has associated type qualifier.
 A type qualifier of an input port informs what type of entity can be placed in this port.
 A type qualifier of an output port informs what is a guaranteed type of entity that will be produced in this port.

 #### Example 1
 The `Filter Columns` operation accepts only  DataFrames in its input port.
-Therefore, the type qualifier of its single input port is `DataFrame`. `Filter Columns` also produces DataFrames in its output port.
-Therefore, the type qualifier of its output port is `DataFrame`.
+Therefore, the type qualifier of its single input port is `DataFrame`. `Filter Columns` also produces DataFrames in its first output port.
+Therefore, the type qualifier of its first output port is `DataFrame`.

-Type qualifier can be either a concrete class, or a set of traits.
-In the second case, entity must have all traits specified in the type qualifier to meet its requirements.

 #### Example 2
 The `Fit` operation serves to create machine learning model based on a training `DataFrame`.
 It has two input ports and one output port.
-The type qualifier of the input port with number 0 is: `Estimator`.
+The type qualifier of the first input port is: `Estimator`.
 This means that only entities extending `Estimator` class can be placed in this port.
 The type qualifier of the output port is `Transformer`.
 This means that each entity produced by this operation will extend `Transformer` class.

 $$Fit: (Estimator, DataFrame) \rightarrow Transformer$$